fbladilo/testing/README.md

 ## Purpose

 This repo contains ansible and CI related assets used for the OCP 3 to 4 migration project, the primary use case for these tools is to integrate with Jenkins and allow the creation of all necessary CI workflows.It will consist of several ansible playbooks, which will prepare a environment for migration purposes.
-This involves provisioning customer-like cluster deployments with [OA installer](https://github.com/openshift/openshift-ansible), and setup of the migration tools from [mig-controller](https://github.com/fusor/mig-controller).
+This involves provisioning customer-like cluster deployments with [OA installer](https://github.com/openshift/openshift-ansible), and setup of the cluster migration tools from [mig-controller](https://github.com/fusor/mig-controller).

 ## Pipelines

 Jenkins pipelines are used to provide the logic necessary to orchestrate the build and execution of CI workflows.
-Each pipeline job can be parameterized to customize the behavior for the intended workflow, they are also in charge of providing notifications for each build, below are the supplied  [mig CI pipelines](https://github.com/fusor/mig-ci/tree/master/pipeline) with a brief description:
+Each pipeline job can be parameterized to customize the behavior for the intended workflow, they are also responsible of providing notifications for each build, below are the supplied  [mig CI pipelines](https://github.com/fusor/mig-ci/tree/master/pipeline) with a brief description:

 | Pipeline | Purpose |
 | --- | --- |